 The exponential decay of the goal signal represents a challenge for practical implementation with biological circuits.
 Neurons have a finite signal-to-noise ratio, so detecting minute differences in the firing rate of a goal neuron will be unreliable.
 Because the goal signal changes by a factor of γ across every link in the graph, one wants to set the map neuron gain γ as large as possible.
-Unfortunately there is a strict upper limit for that gain:
+However, there is a critical gain value γc that sets a strict upper limit:

-where the noise η is uniformly distributed with range ϵ:
+where the noise η has a gaussian distribution with full width ϵ: